 c.
 Click Environment Variables.

 d.
-Add the new environment variable, NMTHOME, and set it to the path that you have selected when unzipping the installation file.
+Add "NMTHOME" as a new environment variable, and set it to the path that you have selected when unzipping the installation file.

 Step 3 Install the shortcut:

 a.
-In Windows Explorer, navigate to C:\NMT\install and then to the subdirectory that corresponds to the operating system of your PC.
+Navigate to C:\NMT\install and then to the sub directory of the operating system of your PC.

 b.
 Drag and drop the Cisco WAN Modeling Tools shortcut to your desktop.

-If you need to create a shortcut from scratch, do the following:
+If you need to create a shortcut from scratch:

 d.
 Click Change Icon, and then click Browse.